ArunYadav02/Portfolio/README.md

 # Portfolio

-Here's a GitHub README description based on your information.
-This will help give potential collaborators or employers a strong sense of your background and goals.

 Hi there! 👋 I'm Arun Yadav
 I’m currently a second-year Computer Science student at Brunel University, passionate about software development and data analysis, and actively seeking a placement in these fields.